 Observational studies use mathematical methods to crunch the data and find out whether a certain trait or behavior is associated with a particular outcome.

-These studies can show, for example, that A (drinking) and B (depression) are associated, but they can NOT prove that A caused B.
+These studies can show, for example, that A (drinking) and B (depression) are associated, but they can not prove that A actually caused B.